-Person with meningococcal disease admitted to Palmerston North Hospital
+Child with meningococcal disease admitted to Palmerston North Hospital

-A person is in Palmerston North Hospital suffering from meningococcal disease and others who might have been in contact with them are being followed up by health authorities.
+A child is in Palmerston North Hospital suffering from meningococcal disease and others who might have been in contact with the patient are being followed up by health authorities.

 The MidCentral District Health Board confirmed to the Herald today that there had been a case of the disease.